GabeOw/NLP-Analysis-for-Disneyland-Reviews/README.md

 - Slow and inefficient service
 - Run-down, not well-maintained, dirty
 - A lot of people smoking
-- Food is expensive, low quality, and not much variety
+- Food is expensive, low quality, and there is not much variety
 - Staff provides slow service and lacks energy (comes across as not caring)
-- Few Disney characters walking around the park
+- Few Disney characters walk around the park